 Her lips curved.
 ‘My magical heritage allows me to do far more than most.
 You’ve felt the call of my song, Harry…’

 A little shiver rippled through him and a touch of heat rose onto his cheeks.
 ‘Yes.’

 ‘And you’ve seen my wings.’
 A wild glimmer flitted through Fleur’s eyes.
 ‘I can also do this.’
-She raised the fingers of her free hand, then her nails darkened and curved into talons three times the size of Hedwig’s.
+She raised the fingers of her free hand, her nails darkening and curving into talons three times the size of Hedwig’s.

 ‘Useful for murdering enchanted men,’ he quipped.